5 Easiest States to Establish Residency In

 Vehicle Registration

-Similarly, Nevada (in most counties, including Clark County – home of Las Vegas) requires an annual in-state smog check on your vehicle.
-If you don’t plan on visiting the state that frequently, this can end up being an incredible inconvenience.
-If you do own a vehicle, you can chalk this up to major points in Florida’s direction.
+Similarly, Nevada (in most counties, including Clark County – home of Las Vegas) requires an annual in-state smog check of your vehicle.

 Downsides